 Service Levels

 VSHN operates services 24/7 and ensures availability.
-With the service level Guaranteed Availability an availability guarantee is agreed upon (SLA).
-An availability guarantee is applicable per service instance.
+With a guaranteed service level profile, an availability guarantee is agreed upon (SLA).
+An availability guarantee is applicable per service instance of products or defined building blocks in the scope of custom Solutions.

 These service levels are not yet available for every product.
 Please consult the product documentation to see if they’re already supported.